hot-n-code/hot-n-code.github.io/index.md

 <img class="ui medium floated rounded image" src="/images/Feedback.png" length="800" width="1000">

 # The Team:
 Hot-n-Code is a team of passionate and hard-working undergraduate students from the University of Hawai'i at Manoa.
-They were grouped together for a class (ICS 414: Software Engineering II), by their professor, Dr. Cameron Moore.
+They were grouped together for a class (ICS 414: Software Engineering II), by their professor, Dr. Carleton Moore.
 Since then, they have been working as a team to develop the GHG-Tracker project for [Hawaiian Electric Industries](http://www.hei.com/).

 ## Team Members
 - [Anna Campainha](https://github.com/annacampainha)